How To Use And Configure WordPress Widgets – Part 4

 (Archives Widget settings)

-The screenshot below shows an Archives widget configured for showing posts as a dropdown menu with number of posts checkbox enabled …
+The screenshot below shows the Archives widget set for showing posts as a dropdown menu with number of posts enabled …

 (Archives Widget on sidebar)

-Now that you know how to configure your widgets, let’s explore some other aspects of WordPress widgets.
+Now that you know how to configure most of the commonly-used widgets, let’s explore some other areas of WordPress widgets.

 Add ‘Visibility’ Function To Widgets